noamlivne/CFT/HowTo2.md

 If you have selected a parameter, it must be present when the digital signal is received.
 If it is not relevant, the method with these parameters will not be used by the firmware.

-The screenshots may differ for different versions of CFT but the meaning is the same.
+The screenshots in the examples below may differ for different versions of CFT but the meaning is the same.

 ### General case